Documentation Guidelines

 Documentation Organization

 Documentation is maintained and updated the same as the project’s code within the opea-project GitHub repos.
-There are many README.md files within the various repos along with the other files for those components.
-This is good because it keeps the relevent documentation and code for that component together.
+There are many README.md and other markdown files within the various repos along with the other files for those components.
+This is good because it keeps the relevant documentation and code for that component together.

 We use the docs repo to organize the presentation of all these README.md files, along with other project related documents that are maintained in the docs repo.
 The root of the generated documentation starts with the docs/index.rst file that starts off the organizational structure that’s shown as the left navigation in the generated HTML site at https://opea-project.github.io.
 That index.rst file uses a toctree directive to point to other documents that may include additional toctree directives of their own, ultimately collecting all the content into an organizational structure you can navigate.